Preparing to paint after wallpaper

 Judy Sobol, via email, None

 Now any damaged areas can be repaired with mesh tape and joint compound.
 You may even have to skim-coat the entire surface with joint compound to get a smooth finish.
-The oil-based paint holds joint compound well.
+The oil-based primer holds joint compound well.
 When you’re satisfied with the surface, paint normally.